Posted by: Northwest Eye in General on November 15, 2025

 The non-arteritic type is more common.
 It’s common to feel overwhelmed when faced with such medical terms, but knowing the differences can help you understand your situation better.

-Recognizing the symptoms of this condition is vital.
+Understanding the pathogenesis of this condition is vital.
 If you notice any sudden changes in your vision, it’s important to seek medical attention promptly.
 We are here to help you through this process and ensure you receive the care you need.

 Remember, you are not alone in this journey.
 Many others have faced similar challenges and have found ways to cope and manage their condition effectively.
-Your feelings are valid, and taking action is the first step towards regaining control over your health.
+Your feelings are valid, and taking action is the first step towards recovery.

 Classify Types of AION: NA-AION and Others

-We understand that navigating health conditions can be overwhelming.
+We understand that this condition can be overwhelming.
 The condition we’re discussing is primarily classified into two main types:

-NA-AION makes up about 90-95% of these cases and is often linked with systemic conditions like hypertension and diabetes.
+NA-AION makes up about 90-95% of these cases and is often linked with systemic conditions like hypertension.
 It’s common to feel concerned about how these factors might affect your vision.
-In contrast, AAION is typically associated with giant cell arteritis, which requires urgent treatment to prevent further vision loss.
+In contrast, AAION is typically associated with anterior ischemic optic neuropathy, which requires urgent treatment to prevent further vision loss.

-Understanding these classifications is crucial for the effective diagnosis and management of anterior ischemic optic neuropathy.
+Understanding these classifications is crucial for the development of effective diagnosis and management strategies.
 We are here to help you through this process, ensuring you receive the care and support you need.

 Explain Pathogenesis of Non-Arteritic AION